Relintai/pandemonium_engine_docs/getting_started/step_by_step/scripting_first_script.md

 ![](img/scripting_first_script_rotating_godot.gif)

+Note:
-.. note:: Moving a node like that does not take into account colliding with
+ Moving a node like that does not take into account colliding with
           walls or the floor.
 In `doc_your_first_2d_game`, you will learn another approach to moving objects while detecting collisions.